dwavesystems/demos/README.rst

 .. code-block:: bash

-  pip install -r requirements.txt      # to run on CPU pip install -r requirements_qpu.txt  # to run on QPU
+  pip install -r requirements_cpu.txt   # to run on CPU pip install -r requirements_qpu.txt   # to run on QPU

 The demo code has a dependency on `penaltymodel_maxgap`_, which requires that an SMT solver is installed.
 The solvers are accessed through the pysmt_ package.
 See the accompanying *pysmt* documentation for installing smt solvers.